dsuryd/dotNetify/DevApp.ViewModels/Docs/DataFlow.md

 [inset]

 But you can make the view model do more.
 It can host any data-driven logic, such as selecting an item in the master list triggers new data being loaded into the details view.
-As demonstrated in the Grid View Example, with a single action-reaction cycle, the view model can process the selection changed event, load the data, and push the new state to your React view.
+As demonstrated in the [Composite View Example](/core/examples/compositeview), with a single action-reaction cycle, the view model can process the selection changed event, load the data, and push the new state to your App view.

 #### Siloed View Model